friendliai/friendli-model-optimizer/README.md

 making it better suited for quantizing both weights and activations.
 This leads to increased throughput and reduced latency while maintaining high output quality with minimal degradation.

+FMO offers a pedantic level setting, which controls the trade-off between accuracy and processing time for FP8.
+Higher pedantic levels provide more accurate model but can increase the time required to generate quantized models, and may sometimes slow down inference.
+Lower pedantic levels allow for faster quantization, though they may reduce model accuracy.
+Each quantization mode supports different ranges of pedantic levels.

-FP8 support 0-2 pedantic level.
+FP8 support 1-2 pedantic level.
 Defaults to 1.

 > [!IMPORTANT]
 > FP8 is only supported by NVIDIA Ada, Hopper, and Blackwell GPU architectures.